Paradeluxe/Praditor/README.md

 ### If you include inhale (breath) as part of speech
 Praditor is originally designed this way, I believe it's better to consider the **inhale** that is seamlessly followed up by other parts of speech should also be considered **speech**.

+In other words, if noise signals (silence) were in between inhale and speech, Praditor shall be able to detect the silence and reject it as part of speech.

-To annotate in this way, I recommend that you start with the original parameters that is written in the Praditor.
+To annotate in this way, I recommend that you start with the original parameters that is written in the Praditor, then adjust the parameters following the below guidance:

 1. If Praditor annotates a little bit too early than the actual onset:
    - Turn up ***y1_amp_factor***